iThoughts-Informatique/iThoughts-Tooltip-Glossary/readme.txt

 == Description ==

-Build a glossary on your site, and link terms in your posts to it.
+Build a glossary on your site, and link terms in your posts to it with tooltips.

 Reasons for using wp-glossary-2 plugin: